seleneledain/ipeo-project/README.md

 ## About

 Studying glaciers is essential in monitoring climate change and understanding the role that humans play in accelerating global warming.
 This study aims at developing semantic segmentation models, which are based on ensemble methods and namely decision trees, to map the McBride glacier in Alaska, known to have experienced an important shrinking.
-By outputting "glacier" or "not glacier", the change in surface could be calculated.
+By outputting "glacier" or "not glacier", the change in surface can be calculated.
 Furthermore, the models could provide new insights on the importance of features for glacier monitoring as such information is inherent to decision trees.
 This could also help assess other existing methods and the features that are currently used.
 Models based on Random Forest and Gradient Boosting are developed, evaluated and proposed.

 ## Project directory